Collision vs. Comprehensive Car Insurance

 Arkansas | 68% |

-You might think inland states have a lower risk of storms like hurricanes or earthquakes.
-But Oklahoma has an extremely high incidence of tornadoes, and Arkansas is at risk from severe weather including heavy storms.
+Despite the surprisingly low share of drivers in these states with comprehensive coverage compared to the rest of the country, Oklahoma has an extremely high incidence of tornadoes, and Arkansas is at risk from severe weather including heavy storms.
 New Mexico, Wyoming and Montana are subject to wildfire risk as well.

 Number of drivers with comprehensive coverage by state